Code Inspections in SQL

 This inspection checks that column should be in group by clause or inside aggregate function call.

-This inspection reports those conditions in the where or join clauses that are always true or false.
+Reports those conditions in the where or join clauses that are alwaystrue or false.

-This inspection checks auto_increment duplicates in MySQL, MS SQL and DB2 dialect.
+This inspection checks auto_increment duplicates in MySQL, MS SQL and Db2 dialects.
 A table in those dialects can contain only one auto-incrementing field.

 This inspection checks dropping indexed columns in MS SQL and Sybase SQL Server.